LeaderPortfolio

 The Full Dossier

-Daniel D'Aniello was born on September 14, 1946, in Butler, Pennsylvania, to an Italian-American family.
-Growing up in a working-class environment, he learned the value of hard work early on, helping his mother, who worked multiple jobs, and working at a produce company from a young age.
-He excelled academically and graduated magna cum laude from Syracuse University in 1968 with a degree in transportation economics.
-He was a member of the Beta Gamma Sigma honor society and lettered in gymnastics.
-D'Aniello also served in the U.S. Navy as a supply officer aboard the USS Wasp (CVS18) until 1971.
-He then earned an MBA from Harvard Business School in 1974.
+Daniel Anthony D'Aniello was born on September 14, 1946, in Butler, Pennsylvania, to an Italian-American family.
+Growing up in a working-class environment, he learned the value of hard work early on, helping his mother with various jobs after his father's passing.
+He attended Syracuse University on a scholarship, graduating magna cum laude in 1968 with a degree in transportation economics.
+He was also inducted into the Beta Gamma Sigma honor society.
+D'Aniello then served in the U.S. Navy as a supply officer.
+His pursuit of higher education continued at Harvard Business School, where he earned an MBA in 1974 as a Teagle Foundation Fellow.

 Rise to Success